RasaHQ/rasa/test_environments/message_and_event_brokers/kafka/sasl_plain/with_tls/README.md

 * `ssl_localhost` - Broker certificate has SAN set to `localhost`

 All certificates required for TLS are already generated. **They are not intended to be used in production.**
-<br>Certificates in this environment, are used to verify the identity of the Kafka broker to the clients.
+<br>Certificates in this environment are used to verify the identity of the Kafka broker to the clients.
 Pre-generated certificates are valid through `30/3/2024`.
 If you need to generate new certificates checkout the README files in directories `./ssl_all_connections` and `./ssl_localhost`.